GS19 (2020) Seoul

 At the 16th Gender Summit on 28-29th August 2019 in Singapore, the Centre for Gendered Innovation in Science and Technology Research (GISTeR) based in South Korea announced the plan to host the GS19 - Global for SDGs, in Seoul on 24-25th June 2020, with the goal to review from a gender perspective the research for SDGs in first five years of the implementation of SDG targets, to assess the progress made and to agree on where new gender research and implementation measures are still needed, and how to improve both the gender knowledge and its translations into effective practices.

 GS19 – Global: Target participants, goals and outcomes

 The primary goal of GS19 is to bring together key player organisations that are actively advancing knowledge and practice for effective implementation of SDG targets, and identify topics where gender is not given the priority it should.
-Example organisations that are being targeted include: research performing members of the UN Sustainable Solutions Network (SDSN); members of the International Council of Science (ICSU); multilateral institutions such as OECD and UNESCO; funders of research for development such as the International Development Research Centre in Canada; and capacity building programmes such as the collaborative GREAT (Gender-responsive Researchers Equipped for Agricultural Transformation) project involving Cornell (USA) and Makerere (Uganda) universities.
+Example organisations that are being targeted include: research performing members of the UN Sustainable Solutions Network (SDSN); members of the International Science Council (ISC); multilateral institutions such as OECD and UNESCO; funders of research for development such as the International Development Research Centre in Canada; and capacity building programmes such as the collaborative GREAT (Gender-responsive Researchers Equipped for Agricultural Transformation) project involving Cornell (USA) and Makerere (Uganda) universities.